Domestic and Family Violence

 How we can help you

-Our frontline teams are trained to support you with your situation.
+Our frontline teams are trained to support you.

 We can help by:

-• being flexible in our approach to claims and provide additional support for claimants through the claims process and/or
+• being flexible in our approach to claims and provide additional support through the claims process

 • referring you to emergency services if there is an immediate threat of harm, as your safety is paramount.